(GOOGL) – This Is What Whales Are Betting On Alphabet

 What The Experts Say On Alphabet:

-- Tigress Financial has decided to maintain their Strong Buy rating on Alphabet, which currently sits at a price target of $186.
+- Rosenblatt has decided to maintain their Buy rating on Alphabet, which currently sits at a price target of $156.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.